Terrencebosco/Terrencebosco.github.io/_posts/2020-02-28-test-markdown.md

 tags: [blog,build week 2]
 comments: true
 ---
 Titanic, Boston house prices, iris flower.
 These are all data sets an aspiring data scientist is more than then familiar with.
 After completing YouTube tutorials and lectures of these data sets I found myself scrolling through Kaggle or UCI Machine Learning Repository looking for a practice dataset to test my newly gained knowledge of supervised machine learning.
-As I red description after description I kept coming back to the same question “how are these datasets made?”.
+As I read description after description I kept coming back to the same question “how are these datasets made?”.
 After a quick google search I discovered the world of web scraping using python.
 After reading two articles, a full cup of coffee and a blank jupyter notebook I got to work creating a predictive model from scratch as a proof of concept to myself.

 # Part 1: Data collection